MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Memory-Aware Fusing and Tiling (MAFAT)

+We also developed a predictor of the maximum memory usage of a given MAFAT configuration based on the maximum memory usage of the largest tile in each layer group.
+Layer groups generally exceed memory towards the beginning and middle of their execution.
+It was found that the factors that best predicted maximum memory usage were the largest combination of: (1) scratch space of tile $t$, (2) input to tile $t$, (3) output of tile $t$, and (4) output of previous layer to tile $t$.
 While other parameters such as the size of data reuse and size of tasks waiting in the processing queue were considered, these were found to negatively affect the ability of the predictor to accurately predict memory usage.
 Additionally, weights for all layers in the fusing are assumed to be in memory constantly, as well as a significant amount of additional overhead devoted to network parameters, system variables, and other data.
 A constant $bias$ term of 31 MB was empirically determined to account for these.
-The bias used is expected to vary should the operating system, network or hardware change.
+This bias depends on the operating system, network and hardware platform.

-Since there are two layer groups, both must be checked for the maximum memory that they require.
-Therefore, each tile in each group needs to be checked in order to calculate the memory usage.
-The memory predictor is a variation on the Fused Tile Partitioning Algorithm from~\cite{deepthings}, and is shown in Algorithm~\ref{algo:ftppredict}.
+A memory prediction is obtained as the maximum over predicted memory usage for all tiles in all layer groups in a given cut configuration.
+The memory predictor for one layer group is shown in Algorithm~\ref{algo:ftppredict}.
 This algorithm predicts the maximum memory usage of a given layer group and tiling strategy.
 The inputs to Algorithm~\ref{algo:ftppredict} are the parameters of a layer group spanning from layer $top$ to layer $bottom$ with an $N\times M$ tiling strategy, as well as a network configuration $\mathbf{W},\mathbf{H},\mathbf{F},\mathbf{S}$ with each layer $l$ having width $W_l$ and height $H_l$, filters of size $F_l$ and a stride of $S_l$.
 The stride is how much the filter moves each computation.

-The \textit{Grid} function used in Algorithm~\ref{algo:ftppredict} constructs an even tile grid with no overlap, and assigns the appropriately indexed tile the coordinates and dimensions.
-The \textit{upTile} function calculates the dimensions of the previous tile by calculating the additional overlap that is required due to the filter and the stride used.
-The \textit{upTile} function is outlined in ~\cite{deepthings} as the traversal function.
+The \textit{Grid} function in Algorithm~\ref{algo:ftppredict} calculates and returns the dimension of a tile in layer $l$ including additional overlap following the traversal function in~\cite{deepthings}.

-To cover both of the layer groups that are possible in the network, Algorithm~\ref{algo:mempredict} runs the layer group prediction for both cuts and gets the maximum of the two.
-The maximum of both runs is the maximum of the system.
-The additional inputs required are a first layer group of size $N_1\times M_1$ fused until $cut-1$, and a second layer group of size $N_2\times M_2$ fused from $cut$ until the end of the layers.